jbuehl/ha/README.REST.md

        Response:    {"state": 0}

+7. Return the current states of all resources on the host sprinklers.local.

+       Request:     GET sprinklers.local:7378/states

+       Response:    {"states": {"gardenTemp": 28.0,
+                                "gardenSprinkler": 0}}

-7. Set the state of the resource "gardenSprinkler" to 1.
+8. Set the state of the resource "gardenSprinkler" to 1.
 The request body contains the requested state.
 The response body returns the resulting state.

        Request:     PUT sprinklers.local:7378/resources/gardenSprinkler/state